 What is an Area Structure Plan (ASP)?

 An ASP is a long-term planning document that sets out a vision for a community and puts in place policies and guidelines that work towards achieving that vision.
 The purpose of an ASP is to:

 - Refine and implement The City’s broad planning objectives and policies of the Municipal Development Plan and other policies by promoting logical, compatible and sustainable development.

 - Guide and direct the specific land use, subdivision and development decisions that collectively determine the form that the plan area will take.
 These development decisions include the provision of land uses, essential services and facilities, transportation systems, population, jobs and densities, and the sequence of development.

 PROVIDE YOUR INPUT

-In-person and online engagement opportunities will be available in April 2018.
+In-person and online engagement opportunities will be provided in June 2018.
 Check back here for details or sign up for email updates.